The flowers kept you going.

 He hummed.
 “Love is but one of many luxuries time has not seen fit to afford me.”

 The weight of his statement gave you pause.
 A handful of words birthed a hundred implications, none of which could be clarified in any marginally polite manner.
 You hadn’t even known he existed fifteen minutes ago—it wasn’t any of your business, if he’d ever loved anyone before.
-If he’d ever been loved in turn.
+If he’d ever been loved in return.
 If time itself was a mitigating factor, or if he was simply running out of it.

 “You seem surprised,” he said, snapping you from your reverie.